umirtech/FreeType-ColrV1-Renderer/README.md

 # FreeType-ColrV1-Renderer
-ColrV1 Emoji Renderig Header Only Library for FreeType
+ColrV1 Emoji Rendering Header Only Library for FreeType